openbmc/bmcweb/TESTING.md

 ### Redfish Validator

-Commiters are required to run the
+Committers are required to run the
 [Redfish Validator](https://github.com/DMTF/Redfish-Service-Validator.git)
 anytime they make a change to the GET behavior of the redfish tree.
 The test must run on real hardware since the resource tree will be more complete.